mills32/CUTE_DEMO-MS-DOS/readme.md

   -Hardware scroll:

 What?...
 Yes, it has hardware scroll but most games only use it to change "video page" to use the VGA as two frame buffers to draw.
 So it is possible to scroll a backgrond with nearly 0 CPU usage.
+Some games that use VGA(or EGA) scroll are: Supaplex, Commander Keen(EGA), Double Dragon 3, Dyna Blaster...
+But The use some sort of double buffer and are a bit slow on the 8086.

   -16 colors tile map mode